 Wanderlust is a contemporary romance novel by Lauren Blakely.
-This book is a standalone novel that is not part of a series.
+This book is a standalone novel that is not part of a series that I absolutely loved.

 A charming British hero, the woman who tempts him, and a hands-off arrangement that’s oh-so-hard to maintain.